JunglePlugins/User-Menus/readme.txt

 * Show a logged in user’s {first_name} in a menu item
 * Show a logged in user’s {last_name} in a menu item
 * Show a logged in user’s {display_name} in a menu item
-* Show a logged in user’s nickname} in a menu item
+* Show a logged in user’s {nickname} in a menu item
 * Show a logged in user’s {email} in a menu item
 * Add a logout link to the menu (optional redirect settings)
 * Add a register link to the menu (optional redirect settings)